JermaineMckenna/project2-l-memory-game/README.md

 Experienced a bug on the next level and game completion pop up at the top of the game, the bug was through the level completion pop up which stated details of my github at the very top, just above the level completion message, this bug was showing at the end of every level and also once the game had been completed.

+Another big bug which was identified later on in the project was the type of javascript version i was using in my js.file.
+This was causing issues and erros within the project but once the issue was identified and corrected all issues were gone.

+Trailing slashes in the meta tags has brought up alot of errors when i put my html code through the validator, but once i had removed closing tags all errors was gone from the validator.

 Code Validation -